hsouri/Sleeper-Agent/README.md

 # Sleeper Agent: Scalable Hidden Trigger Backdoors for Neural Networks Trained from Scratch

-This code is the official PyTroch implementation of the Sleeper Agent.
-The implementation is based on on [Industrial Scale Data Poisoning via Gradient Matching](https://github.com/JonasGeiping/poisoning-gradient-matching).
+This code is the official PyTroch implementation of the [Sleeper Agent](https://arxiv.org/abs/2106.08970).
+Our implementation is based on [Industrial Scale Data Poisoning via Gradient Matching](https://github.com/JonasGeiping/poisoning-gradient-matching).

 ## Dependencies